Skip to content

 🟠 Semi-Aniline

-Similar to aniline, but with a light pigment coverage that makes the color more uniform.
+Similar to aniline, but with a slight pigmented coating that makes the color more uniform.

 🔸 More resistant to light